leon-thomm/Ryven/README.md

 There is also a [conda-forge package](https://anaconda.org/conda-forge/ryven) (`conda install -c conda-forge ryven`).

+Ryven can be launched from the command line with `ryven`.
+If you installed Ryven into a Python virtual environment, the environment needs to be activated first.

-Ryven itself only comes with some small example nodes!
+Ryven itself only comes with some small example nodes.
 You should use Ryven either to develop nodes, or use a third-party nodes package for your use case if there is one.
+The example nodes are - indeed - just examples, and not stable in any way, so you should not depend on them.

-When installed, ryven will create a directory `~/.ryven` with the following structure:
+When installed, ryven will create a directory `.ryven` in your user home with the following structure:

 ```
 ~/.ryven
 ├── nodes
-│   ├── examples
 │   ├── your_nodes_pkg_1
 │       ├── nodes.py
 │       └── gui.py